onlyquake/xonotic-wiki/Democapture.markdown

 \<pre\>
 toggle camera\_reset
 \</pre\>
-You can get a list of all camera cvars and their descriptions by typing “camera\_” into the console and then hitting tab.
-You’ll also see the current value as well as the default value inside brackets, so don’t be shy to fiddle around with them :) h1.
+You can get a list of all camera cvars and their descriptions by typing "camera\_" into the console and then hitting tab.
+You'll also see the current value as well as the default value inside brackets, so don't be shy to fiddle around with them :) h1.
 Advanced capturing
 There are a couple of tricks which you can do to eg. change shooting angle of the camera and hide HUD elements. h2.
 Changing shooting angles
-To change the angles of the camera you’ll have to create many video clips which you later have to merge in a video editor, but luckily you don’t need to restart the demo for each angle.
-Instead you could use some simple scripting to “pause” the demo exactly at the moment you stop recording a clip.
+To change the angles of the camera you'll have to create many video clips which you later have to merge in a video editor, but luckily you don't need to restart the demo for each angle.
+Instead you could use some simple scripting to "pause" the demo exactly at the moment you stop recording a clip.
 The console commands to accomplish this look something like this:
 \<pre\>
-bind x “slowmo 0;cl\_capturevideo 0”
+bind x "slowmo 0;cl\_capturevideo 0"
-bind y “cl\_capturevideo 1;slowmo 1”
+bind y "cl\_capturevideo 1;slowmo 1"
-\</pre\>This’ll make the x key stop recording as well as pause the demo, giving you time to set up the next shooting angle and settings for the camera.
+\</pre\>This'll make the x key stop recording as well as pause the demo, giving you time to set up the next shooting angle and settings for the camera.
 The y key will start recording and immediately unpause.
-Don’t forget you can put all commands and cvars into an autoexec.cfg file in your data/ directory.
-Then they will be set at each startup of Xonotic, you can simply copy & paste them from here and don’t need to type them in manually each time. h2.
+Don't forget you can put all commands and cvars into an autoexec.cfg file in your data/ directory.
+Then they will be set at each startup of Xonotic, you can simply copy & paste them from here and don't need to type them in manually each time. h2.
 Hiding HUD elements
 **\* r\_letterbox –1 hides most HUD elements, including the kill messages.
 **\* If you instead only want to hide the HUD, use viewsize 120